Upper East Side with Kids: Top 50 Things to Do, Eat, and See

 38. Try your hand at a variety of other sports from baseball to football to basketball and beyond.
 Neighborhood staple Yorkville Youth Athletic Association serves kids of all ages and offers after-school programs and birthday parties, too.

-42. Peruse more wooden, educational, and artsy toys at another independently-owned shop, Mary Arnold Toys.
+42. Peruse wooden, educational, and artsy toys at the independently-owned shop, Mary Arnold Toys.

 43. Tweens and teens will enjoy a visit Jan's Hobby Shop for some decidedly old-school, DIY fun.